devoteamgcloud/network-incident-investigation-agent/README.md

 ## Project Overview

-The **ADK Network Issues Agent for MasOrange** is an advanced AI-powered multi-agent system designed to revolutionize network incident management and resolution.
+The **Network Incident Investigation Agent** is an advanced AI-powered multi-agent system designed to revolutionize network incident management and resolution.
 Built using Google's Agent Development Kit (ADK), this system automates the analysis, classification, and resolution of network-related incidents, significantly reducing manual effort and improving response times.

 The system leverages a sophisticated multi-agent architecture that coordinates specialized agents to handle different aspects of incident management, from initial categorization to root cause analysis and deviation detection.